LSanten/MMS-Bubbles/Zettelkasten/MILIT-A.md

 ![](../media/cleanshot_2023-11-03-at-13-58-06@2x.png)

-## Yearly defense expenses are at least 2.21x larger than the one-time "milestone" investment from the Inflaction Reducation Act to fight climate change
+## US Yearly defense expenses are at least 2.21x larger than the one-time "milestone" investment from the Inflaction Reducation Act to fight climate change

 The section of Biden's Inflation Reducation Act (IRA) that seeks to address climate change is $ 369 billion large [2].
 This is a major milestone in US history concerning climate change-related initiatives.  <---> Compare this with the yeary fiscal expenses for defense that amount to $ 816 billion for 2023 [3].
 This is a ration of 2.21x.
 The IRA is a one-time act, defense expenses happen yearly.